daos-stack/terraform-ibm-daos/examples/daos_cluster/README.md

-# DAOS Cluster in a new VPC
+# DAOS Cluster in an existing VPC

 - [Overview](#overview)
   - [VPC](#vpc)